A Pakistani official who was investigating corruption charges related to a case against Prime Minister Raja Pervez Ashraf was found dead Friday.

-The Supreme Court issued a arrest warrant for Prime Minister Ashraf’s earlier this week.
+The Supreme Court issued an arrest warrant for Ashraf earlier this week.
 Ashraf was allegedly involved in taking illegal kickbacks from the rental power program while he was Pakistan’s water and power minister.
 The court also issued arrest warrants for 15 other people involved in the case.

 Faisal had played a considerable role in Ashraf’s case, one of his colleagues told the BBC, adding that he was taken off the case by the NAB earlier this month.
 A neighbor also told the broadcaster that he appeared to be very depressed and said he requested a transfer from the case.

-Zafar Qureshi, a former official with the Federal Investigation Bureau, told the Guardian that while he investigated government ministries, he also experienced great pressure and received threats.
+Zafar Qureshi, a former official with the Federal Investigation Bureau, told the Guardian that while he investigated government ministries, he had also experienced great pressure and had received threats.

 “Speaking frankly, I was under a lot of stress,” he said.
 “I was under a lot of pressure.
 I received … threatening calls from government officials and ministers.”